intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

   View the [Python User Guide](./python.md) for more details.

-- We recommend using `init_orca_context` at the very beginning of your code to initiate and run Analytics Zoo on standard Hadoop/YARN clusters in [YARN client mode](https://spark.apache.org/docs/latest/running-on-yarn.html#launching-spark-on-yarn):
+- We recommend using `init_orca_context` at the very beginning of your code to initiate and run BigDL on standard Hadoop/YARN clusters in [YARN client mode](https://spark.apache.org/docs/latest/running-on-yarn.html#launching-spark-on-yarn):

   ```python
   from bigdl.orca import init_orca_context